cyrildiagne/fstq/README.md

    ./scripts/setup_firebase.sh
    ```

-## 2. Add items to the queue
+## 2. Add items to a processing queue

-Items can be added to the queue using the [javascript client lib](sdk/client-js)
+Items can be added to a processing queue using the [javascript client lib](sdk/client-js)

 [example/client/src/index.js]() contains the client code adding items to the queue